philippe86220/imx219-camera-with-arduino-app-lab/README.md

 are installed automatically inside its dedicated container.

 These dependencies will be described later when we look at the camera brick.

+## Understanding the two containers

+When the application starts, App Lab runs two containers.

+Their exact names depend on the name of the application, but they can be identified by their final part:

+- `main-1`
+- `camera-1`

+For this project, they have two clearly separated roles.

+### The main container

+The `main-1` container runs the main App Lab application.

+It is responsible for:

+- executing `python/main.py`;
+- providing the App Lab runtime used by the application;
+- managing the WebUI brick;
+- making the files in `assets/` available to the WebUI.

+The WebUI does not run in a separate third container.

+The HTML, CSS and JavaScript files define the interface displayed in the web browser, while `main.py` contains the main Python logic of the application.

+In simple terms:

+    Web browser
+         │
+         │ WebUI
+         ▼
+    ┌──────────────────────────────┐
+    │ main-1 container             │
+    │                              │
+    │ python/main.py               │
+    │ WebUI                        │
+    │ assets/                      │
+    │   index.html                 │
+    │   app.js                     │
+    │   style.css                  │
+    └──────────────────────────────┘

+### The camera container

+The `camera-1` container is created by the custom `camera` brick.

+Its main purpose is to isolate everything that is specific to the camera.

+It runs `camera_service.py`, which:

+- receives requests from the main application;
+- configures the Linux camera pipeline;
+- controls the IMX219 sensor;
+- captures the RAW image;
+- processes the image;
+- returns the resulting JPEG image to the main application.

+The additional Linux and Python dependencies required for these operations are installed automatically inside this container.

+In simple terms:

+    ┌──────────────────────────────┐
+    │ main-1 container             │
+    │                              │
+    │ main.py                      │
+    └──────────────┬───────────────┘
+                   │
+                   │ local HTTP communication
+                   ▼
+    ┌──────────────────────────────┐
+    │ camera-1 container           │
+    │                              │
+    │ camera_service.py            │
+    │ V4L2 / Media Controller      │
+    │ NumPy / Pillow               │
+    └──────────────┬───────────────┘
+                   │
+                   ▼
+                 IMX219